dougeby/IntuneDocs/intune/device-restrictions-macos.md

   This feature applies to:
   - macOS 10.13 and later

 - **Defer software updates (supervised only)**: When set to **Not configured** (default), software updates are shown on the device as Apple releases them.
-For example, if a macOS update gets released by Apple on a specific date, then that update will naturally show up on the device.
+For example, if a macOS update gets released by Apple on a specific date, then that update naturally shows up on the device around the release date.

   **Enable** allows you to delay when software updates are shown on devices, from 0-90 days.
 This setting doesn't control when updates are or aren't installed.

   - **Delay visibility of software updates**: Enter a value from 0-90 days.
 When the delay expires, users get a notification to update to the earliest version of the OS available when the delay was triggered.

-    For example, if a macOS update is available on **January 1**, and **Delay visibility** is set to **5 days**, then the update isn't shown as an available update on user devices.
-On the **sixth day** following the release, that update is available, and all end users can install it.
+    For example, if a macOS update is available on **January 1**, and **Delay visibility** is set to **5 days**, then the update isn't shown as an available update on devices.
+On the **sixth day** following the release, that update is available, and end users can install it.

     This feature applies to:
     - macOS 10.13.4 and later